 Shortlinks by Pretty Links – Best WordPress Link Tracking Plugin

-One of the best ways to promote your blog is to have your site visitors do it for you.
+As I alluded to above, of the best ways to promote your blog is to have your site visitors do it for you.
 A social sharing plugin makes that easy for them by adding buttons at the top, bottom, and sides of each page allowing it to be shared to any social media platform with one click.
 There are lots of social sharing plugins to choose from, including some with fancy buttons styled to match your site’s design, but here I’ll share the ones I use (which include two of the most popular ones).

 After hearing lots of good things about this plugin, I decided to try it, and I truly believe it to be the best of all the ones I’ve tried.
 In fact, it’s the one I’m currently using on The Blogging About Blogging Blog.